 Why It's Hard to Take Wax Off Your Skin

 It's possible that your skin type is overly dry.
-Skin complexions that lack moisture will try to take it from the wax and hold onto it for dear life.
+Skin complexions that lack moisture might hold onto wax for dear life.
 While this can happen anywhere on the body, it usually happens in zones prone to dryness, like knees and elbows.
 One solution is to moisturize your skin right before cleansing and waxing.

 It's also possible that the wax wasn't pulled fast enough.
 If it's not removed quickly, there's not enough force to remove the wax and hair properly.
 Additionally, hesitating or moving slowly will feel like you're gradually removing a band-aid (which is obviously not a pleasant experience).

 Wax that's applied too thick can cause issues, too.
 Soft strip wax needs to cover the hair, but shouldn't be applied bulky.
 If so, it might just stay on the skin when the strip is removed.
 Another way it can get thick is when the heated wax isn't warm enough, causing it to not spread as easily on the skin.
 On the flip side, however, cold wax can also be a challenge to use.
 Although cold wax is made to be used in its room temperature state, it also can be more difficult to spread around.

 There are several products to clean wax residue off the skin.
 Wax Off ($8) for example, is made for gently removing waxing product from the skin with the help of aloe vera.
 There are also products like Gigi Sure Clean ($17) which is made for cleaning up the pot and drips on clothes, countertops, carpets, and floors.
 That said, this a product that is not made for skin—it can burn and potentially cause allergic irritation or contact dermatitis, so be careful.